-IT-Service-Management focuses on defining, implementing and managing IT-Services to fulfil business goals and customer demands (1, 1).
-In recent vears there has been a shift from solely providing the technical expertise for IT-Services, even within a company the coworkers can be regarded as customers.
+IT-Service-Management focuses on defining, implementing and managing IT-Services to fulfil business goals and customer demands (1,1).
+In recent years there has been a shift from solely providing the technical expertise for IT-Services, even within a company the coworkers can be regarded as customers.
 This customer oriented approach requires additional skillsets and understanding for the customers needs.
-ITSM is a term that actually stems from IT-System-Managment and was developed by a British agency because measures needed to be employed to cut the blatant cost of IT in the government.
+ITSM is a term that actually stems from IT-System-Management and was developed by a British agency because measures needed to be employed to cut the blatant cost of IT in the government.
 ITIL (the IT Infrastructure Library) was born and published as recommended guideline.
 While there are several frameworks for dealing with ITSM, ITIL is the predominant framework in use, even in the North American region, where ITIL was not common in the beginning.
-A study showed that 92% of 197 companies implemented ITIL v3, 5% ITIL V2 (5, 28).
+A study showed that 92% of 197 companies implemented ITIL v3, 5% ITIL V2 (5, ??8).
 While there are many terms and approaches to effectively manage services the importance of Service level agreements (SLAs) cannot be stressed enough.
 SLAs (or internal versions called operational level agreements) provide clarity how services are being delivered and maintained and eliminate wrong expectations and assumptions for both the customer and provider of a specific service.

-b) Classifying best practices
+4 b) Classifying best practices

 For the three discussed best practices, there exist several frameworks with a different focus.
 In the area of EA a huge variety of frameworks exist, and mostly custom solutions of these frameworks are being used.
 The situation is similar in ITG, however COBIT has the edge on employed frameworks.
 Still, custom solutions comprise the major contributor for ITG.
 In ITSM the situation is very different, ITIL is clearly de facto standard for ITSM.
 With every new release each of the respective frameworks strive to expand functionality, unfortunately sometimes it is unclear when to use which framework or when to even find a solution on ones own.
 A general observation is, that it is wise to research each framework for its core functionality, while ITIL now provides control numbers in its newer version trying to cover ITG for a large part it might be better to use COBIT instead, depending on the companies needs.
 Because of the popularity of frameworks people tend to replace the corresponding term of the best practice with a framework.
 However ITG is not COBIT, ITG is the strategy, COBIT represents the tactical component to implement that strategy.
-Figure 2 displays a classification of the best practices.
-The attributes taken into consideration are strategic, tactical, operational and the time span involved.
+Figure 2 Enterprise Architecture deals with the big picture, the strategy that should generate benefits for the enterprise in the future and also includes the System-Architecture and Business-Architecture in contrast to ITG and ITSM.
+This best practice can be regarded as purely strategic and has the broadest viewpoint of the business needs.
+An overlap can exist with IT-Governance within the Application-Architecture domain.
+If both methods are implemented the orientation of EAM is to be preferred over ITG.